-Our archery range is on land close to the main Camp.
-Campers learn proper archery safety and terminology, then develop accuracy when shooting at targets attached to a haywall.
+Our archery range is on land close to the Riflery range.
+Campers learn proper archery safety and terminology, then develop accuracy when shooting at targets attached to guide wires and some animal targets for the older ones.
 Archery is often a favorite class.
 Campers who strike a bull’s-eye or accomplish other noteworthy achievements become members of the famed VBYC Archery Club, one of our esteemed Camp traditions.
+For an extra challenge during Explorer Camp, we’ve purchased field targets and instruct Archery class at the Upper 20 on the football field.

 Canoeing & Kayaking

-The Canoeing & Kayaking classes begin with a 15 - 20 minute instruction period, Campers learn basic canoeing/kayaking strokes: steering their vessel, working with their partner, keeping the boat level and stable, all with an emphasis on safety.
-Then, if ready, campers take to the lake boating as a group, floating near cattails, onto the sandbar, all the way to the creek, or out into the middle of the lake.
+The Canoeing & Kayaking classes begin with a 15 – 20 minute instruction period, Campers learn basic canoeing/kayaking strokes: steering their vessel, working with their partner, keeping the boat level and stable, all with an emphasis on safety.
+When ready, campers take to the lake- boating as a group, floating near cattails, paddling to the sandbar, all the way to the creek, or out into the middle of the lake.
 Canoeing and kayaking are always Camp favorites.

-Campers must be at least a "B" (moderate-level) swimmer to participate.
+Campers must be at least a “B” (moderate-level) swimmer to participate.
 If a camper doesn’t qualify they may choose another class for that period.
-Canoes & Kayaks are always in visual contact of the waterfront director, who is on shore, available, and can be signaled through whistles.
-VBYC uses one rescue motorboat and a rescue rowboat for emergencies.
+Canoes & Kayaks are always in visual contact of the waterfront director, who is on shore, with whistles and walkie talkies.
+VBYC uses one rescue motorboat and a rescue rowboat/kayak for emergencies.

 Instructor certification: Lifeguard and Boater Safety Certified